raktimgg/Probabilistic-Graphical-Model/README.md

-# Probabilistic-Graphical-Models
+# EE5602:Probabilistic-Graphical-Models
-This repository contains codes used in the course Probabilistic Graphical Models
+This repository contains codes used in the course EE5602:Probabilistic Graphical Models offered at IITH.